On this page we look at only three of the most critical community development principles for creating a distinctive sense of place.

 While too much success proved to be a bad thing when people walked away from second homes lacking much equity, Las Vegas has a chance to survive its high foreclosure numbers and eventually stabilize neighborhoods because it built a solid economic base and adheres to the community development principles.

 Taking it to the next level for Las Vegas may require going beyond tourism to attract a more educated population.
-That's why the increased embrace of nature, the desert environment, and the interest in xeriscape (landscaping with very low water requirements) are encouraging signs.
+That's why the increased embrace of nature, the desert environment, and xeriscape (landscaping with very low water requirements) are encouraging signs.

-This community will need smart residents, who would interested in
+This community will need smart, educated residents, who would interested in

 abstract topics such as environmental sustainability, to deal even more